 6:30–9:00 PM, Exclusive museum access: 9–11 PM

-Bring your family and friends, enjoy a great meal, stroll through the museum’s exhibits, and support relevant, impactful research!
+Bring your family and friends, enjoy a great meal, stroll through the museum’s exhibits, participate in our silent auction, and support relevant, impactful research!

 Karen Attiah, Washington Post Global Opinions Editor and the 2019 National Association of Black Journalists’ Journalist of the Year, often writes on issues relating to race, gender, and international politics.
 Last year, she helped ensure that the murder of her fellow Post journalist, Jamal Khashoggi, would not be forgotten, making a powerful statement in the struggle for free expression.